kaede0e/two-species-genome-comparison-pipeline/case_study.md

 which is the final list of TEs annotated to your refgenome with information about what type of TEs are found for each feature in bed format.
 This will be used in the next step in parallel with the CDS data to compare their content in syntenic region vs inverted region.

 ## 5. Coding sequence and transposable element in syntenic region vs. inversion
 For figuring out how many CDS and TEs are found within syn/inv regions, we will use the software called bedtools.
-To run the program, first you create a list of genus you're running the analysis for.
-In this example, our folder is called "Prunus_genome" so we create a file "genome_pair.txt" that looks like:
+To run the program, you run the script found in 05_CDS_TE_overlap_analysis/bedtools_for_all.sh.
+The script is written in a way that lets you perform the overlap analyses across multiple genera listed in a text file called "genome_pair.txt" at once if you desire.
+So, the first thing you need to do is to create a list of genera you're running the analysis for.
+In this example module, our analysis has only one genus under the folder named "Prunus_genome" so we create a text file "genome_pair.txt" that looks like:
 ```
 Prunus
 ```

-Then you use the script:
+Then you call the script:
 ```
 bash bedtools_for_all.sh
 ```

 The script performs the basepair overlap analysis between the two bed files you input.
-In this case, we are detecting the overlap between syn/inv region file and CDS/TE features respectively.
-At the end, you should have these eight results created:
+In this case, we are detecting the overlap between syn/inv region and CDS/TE features respectively.
+At the end, you should have these eight result files created:
 ```
 bedtools_count_cds_inv.txt
 bedtools_bpoverlap_merged_cds_inv.txt